It's in the Way That You Use It: Release

+In the UK, the 7" single included "Bad Influence Duck" as the B-side.
+The 12" single was also appended with the songs "Same Old Ways" and "Pretty Girl".

 Chart performance

 The single release did not chart on the Billboard Hot 100 singles chart, although it sold a total of 183,291 copies in the United States.
-However, "It's in the Way That You Use It" reached position two on the Mainstream Rock Tracks chart in 1986 and eventually positioned itself at the top of the charts one year after.
-In total, the song spent fifteen weeks on the chart, which is compiled by Billboard magazine.
+However, "It's in the Way That You Use It" reached number one on the Billboard Mainstream Rock Tracks chart and spent a total of fifteen weeks on the listing.
 In Canada, the song did not enter the national single charts either, selling 1,493 copies in total.
-In the United Kingdom, the single released peaked at number 77 on the official charts, selling a total of 34,294 copies over all.
+The single pealed at number 77 in the United Kingdom, selling a total of 34,294 copies overall.
 The song stayed four weeks on the chart, compiled by the Official Charts Company in Britain.
-In Australia, the single charted at its highest position, ranking at position 24.
+It reached No. 24 in Australia, the song's highest chart position.
 In total, the single sold more than 500,000 copies worldwide.